Last updated on October 28, 2022 by Wandering our World

 A natural disaster caused rock formations to collapse, resulting in the appearance of three lakes or lagoons near the capital city.
 The area was then declared a national park — Los Tres Ojos National Park — to preserve the ecosystem and protect its fauna.

 Contrary to Punta Cana, it is not permitted to swim in the lakes, but visitors can move across them by boat.
-Pathways and staircases connect Azufre Lake, La Nevera Lake, and Las Damas Lake, so you can easily tour the attraction on foot too.
+Pathways and staircases connect Azufre Lake, La Nevera Lake, and Las Damas Lake, so you can easily tour the attraction on foot too and do some exciting hiking.
 The lakes are surrounded by imposing cliffs and springs, vegetation, and lianas, which add even more beauty to the already stunning bodies of water.

 For more kid-friendly activities, located in Eastern Santo Domingo is a water park called Aqua Splash which has slides of all shapes and forms, wave pools, jacuzzis, and restaurants.